hashicorp/terraform-website/content/source/docs/cloud/api/policy-sets.html.md

 Parameter            | Description
 ---------------------|------------
 `:organization_name` | The organization to create the policy set in.
-The organization must already exist in the system, and the token authenticating the API request must belong to the "owners" team or a member of the "owners" team.
+The organization must already exist in the system, and the token authenticating the API request must have permission to manage policies. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->

 Status  | Response                                      | Reason
 --------|-----------------------------------------------|----------